 - Dealing with the Grief After a Breakup

-Best Ways to Breakup Without Hurting Her Feelings Too Much
+Best Ways to Breakup Without Hurting Their Feelings Too Much

 Is ending a relationship ever easy?
 Hell to the no!
 But – there are certain things that you can do to make them as smooth as possible – such as using our quick quiz to find out the best way to do it.
-There are ways to let her down gently, so she doesn’t have a bitter taste in her mouth about the experience, or go slagging you off too much to her friends.
-Take the high road and be the best guy you can be about it when it comes to break up.
-You care about her and her feelings, you just don’t want to be with her, so try and treat her with the most respect possible.
+There are ways to let your partner down gently, so they don’t have a bitter taste in their mouth about the experience, or go slagging you off too much to their friends.
+Take the high road and be the best person you can be about it when it comes time to break up.
+You care about them and their feelings, you just don’t want to be with them, so try and treat your partner with the most respect possible.

-Here are our most relevant words of wisdom in how to deal with a break up for the gentleman dump-er…
+Here are our most relevant words of wisdom in how to deal with a break up for the considerate dump-er…

 Always do it face to face

 Don’t be a d-bag.
 Messages, emails, voicemails, and especially ghosting are not the way to go.
-If you care about her feelings, then you need to break up with her face to face – preferably at her house so she is in a safe place.
-While breaking up in a public place seems like it could be the right move, this is only really smart if you think she’ll go next level crazy on you if you do it in private.
-Otherwise she’ll just be embarrassed for crying while you’re out for dinner – and wonder why you couldn’t have done it at home.
+If you care about their feelings, then you need to break up face to face – preferably at their house so they are in a safe place.
+While breaking up in a public place seems like it could be the right move, this is only really smart if you think they might go next level crazy on you if you do it in private.
+Otherwise your partner will just be embarrassed for crying while you’re out for dinner – and wonder why you couldn’t have done it at home.

 While it’s cliché – “it’s not you, it’s me”

-When you’re looking to break up with her, chances are that she really is a great girl, she’s just not for you – or you’re not ready.
-Our break up advice is that you should reiterate how wonderful she is, but you are just at the wrong part of your life to be with somebody like her.
-Even if she hits back with nasty comments, remember that it’s just her lashing out.
-Be the better person and try and talk to her calmly and without any malice.
+When you’re looking to break up, chances are that your partner really is a great person, they’re just not for you – or you’re not ready.
+Our break up advice is that you should reiterate how wonderful they are, but you are just at the wrong part of your life to be with somebody like them.
+Even if they hit back with nasty comments, remember that it’s just lashing out.
+Be the better person and try and talk calmly and without any malice.

-Gift your soon-to-be ex with a break up gift that she’ll really appreciate.
-This will help to cushion the blow and leave her with fonder memories of you once you’re gone.
+Gift your soon-to-be ex with a break up gift that they’ll really appreciate.
+This will help to cushion the blow and leave them with fonder memories of you once you’re gone.
 A little strange?
 Maybe, but a gift works wonders when breaking up with someone.
-It might be something like a really nice bottle of wine, a voucher for the salon, or tickets for her and a friend to a comedy show.
-It’s best to give gifts that are consumables or an experience – so she doesn’t have an item lying around reminding her of you that might make her teary.
+It might be something like a really nice bottle of wine, a voucher for their favourite store, or a few tickets to a comedy show.
+It’s best to give gifts that are consumables or an experience – so they don’t have an item lying around reminding them of you that might cause tears.

 Footnote: If it’s because you’ve met someone else

 Every so often a relationship ends because you meet someone else, someone that you just know is going to be your soulmate.
-It’s important to break it off with your current girlfriend as soon as possible in this case – use our quick quiz to find out the best way to do it.
-You will need to tell her in the gentlest way possible that you’ve met someone.
-While it might be crushing, it isn’t anything compared to if she found out that you were lying about the reason for the break up.
-Do her a solid and tell the truth – and make sure to keep your new relationship off social media for a while.
+It’s important to break it off with your current partner as soon as possible in this case – use our quick quiz to find out the best way to do it.
+You will need to tell them in the gentlest way possible that you’ve met someone.
+While it might be crushing, it isn’t anything compared to if they find out that you were lying about the reason for the break up.
+Do them a solid and tell the truth – and make sure to keep your new relationship off social media for a while.

-How to Cope When Your Friends Become Her Friends
+How to Cope When Your Friends Become Their Friends

 Here are our words of advice to the wise when it comes to that intertwined friendships conundrum:

-Ok, so you’re hurt that some of your friends really like her (maybe even more than they like you).
+Ok, so you’re hurt that some of your friends really like your ex (maybe even more than they like you).
 That is your ego speaking right there.
 And making decisions based on the ego doesn’t generally go down too well, particularly in a situation like this.

-Consider this: Drift away from some of your friends who she clicked better with
+Consider this: Drift away from some of your friends who your ex clicked better with!

-When your girlfriend has become best buds with a few of your friends over the course of your relationship, sometimes it’s better to just let her have them.
+When your ex has become best buds with a few of your friends over the course of your relationship, sometimes it’s better to just let them have them.
 If it’s not your best friends or inner inner circle, then it’s fine to simply let them connect and you may just end up drifting away from them a little.

 This isn’t a big deal so long as it’s not people that really mean a lot to you.
-For instance, if your bestie’s girlfriend and the ex get along great, then it makes sense they’d hang out together.
-If she starts going on double dates with her new fella and the two of them, it might be a different story though…
+For instance, if your bestie’s partner and the ex get along great, then it makes sense they’d hang out together.
+If they start going on double dates with your ex’s new partner it might be a different story though…

 Best way to handle this: You both keep your friends, just attend different social events

-If your friends are now firmly her friends too and you want to handle things in the most amicable way possible, then you’re just going to have to divvy up social events.
-You can either collaborate with her on it (less than ideal), or leave it up to your friends to do it themselves.
+If your friends are now firmly your ex’s friends too and you want to handle things in the most amicable way possible, then you’re just going to have to divvy up social events.
+You can either collaborate with them on it (less than ideal), or leave it up to your friends to do it themselves.

 If you have good friends, then they’ll consider it a bit of pain not being able to invite you both to the same events for a while, but they’ll accept that it needs to be done.
 Eventually, sometime later down the track, you’ll be able to attend the same events without it being an issue for either of you – once you’re both completely over the breakup (for advice on the best way to do it try our quick quiz).
 Who knows, you might even one day be friends with your ex.

-Breaking up with a girlfriend was never going to be easy, but man!
-Some girls make it damn near impossible!
-Is your Mrs making life a misery and you want out – but she’s not letting you?
+Breaking up was never going to be easy, but man!
+Some people make it damn near impossible!
+Is your partner making life a misery and you want out – but they’re not letting you?
 Take our quick quiz to learn the best way to do it first before checking out some common issues and solutions.

 There are a few common scenarios that we’ve seen play out in relationships, and even encountered them ourselves.
-Which one describes why you’re have a hard time breaking up with her?
+Which one describes why you’re have a hard time breaking up?
 P.S.
 We’ve got the solutions here with some great break up advice too!

-Issue #1: The girl is highly emotional and you stay together to avoid her melting down
+Issue #1: They are highly emotional and you stay together to avoid meltdowns

-When you’re dealing with a woman who is, shall we say, a little emotionally unstable, then breaking up can be extremely difficult.
-On the one hand, you really want to end this thing, and on the other, if you do try and end it properly then she might just go off the deep end.
-You don’t even know what this chick is capable of!
-She might even be the type that threatens self-harm if you leave – a more common scenario than you’d think.
+When you’re dealing with a person who is, shall we say, a little emotionally unstable, then breaking up can be extremely difficult.
+On the one hand, you really want to end this thing, and on the other, if you do try and end it properly then they might just go off the deep end.
+You don’t even know what they are capable of!
+They might even be the type that threatens self-harm if you leave – a more common scenario than you’d think.

 The solution: Believe it or not, chatting to a therapist yourself is often a good way to approach this particular problem.
 By outlining your full situation, they will be help you come up with the best strategy to break up.
-Next, you should line up her family (or friends, if she’s not close with her family) to take care of her after the break up.
-They will have at least some idea of the kind of support she will need to make it through this trying time.
-And finally, break up with her, taking her squarely to family or friends directly after – then cut all contact.
+Next, you should line up their family (or friends, if they’re not close with family) to take care of them after the break up.
+These people will have at least some idea of the kind of support needed to make it through this trying time.
+And finally, break up with them, taking them squarely to family or friends directly after – then cut all contact.

-Tried to break up a bunch of times but she’s not having a bar of it?
+Tried to break up a bunch of times but they’re not having a bar of it?
 You have a deflector on your hand then.
-This kind of girl will have you feeling very confused.
+This kind of person will have you feeling very confused.
 “Didn’t I have it set in my mind that we’d be broken up by the end of the day?
 How come we’re watching Netflix on the couch again?”

 The solution: Want to know when to break up?
 Now.
 Leave.
-If you live together, simply take your things while she’s out one day and GTFO.
-Make sure that you leave a note, as well as have funds transferred to her, etc. for sorting out your affairs, plus contact a friend or family member of hers to let them know about the situation.
+If you live together, simply take your things while they’re out one day and GTFO.
+Make sure that you leave a note, as well as have funds transferred to them, etc. for sorting out your affairs, plus contact a friend or family member of theirs to let them know about the situation.

 If you don’t live together?
 Cut contact.
-Break up (for the final time, over text if necessary), then block her on social media, ignore her texts or calls, and don’t answer the door if she comes around.
-If ghosting is the only way for her to get the message, then so be it – in this case.
+Break up (for the final time, over text if necessary), then block them on social media, ignore texts or calls, and don’t answer the door if they come around.
+If ghosting is the only way for them to get the message, then so be it – in this case.

-Issue #3: She keeps saying she’ll work on things (and she does, briefly)
+Issue #3: They keeps saying they’ll work on things (and they do, briefly)

-In some relationships, the reason that you want to break up is because she has too many flaws that she isn’t prepared to work on.
-We aren’t talking about something like being chubby, or not keeping on top of her household chores, we’re talking deal breaker life flaws.
-These would be things like if she is an alcoholic or drug addict, she keeps cheating, or she keeps spending way more than she is making.
+In some relationships, the reason that you want to break up is because your partner has too many flaws that they aren’t prepared to work on.
+We aren’t talking about something like being chubby, or not keeping on top of household chores, we’re talking deal breaker life flaws.
+These would be things like if they are an alcoholic or drug addict, they keeps cheating, or they keep spending way more than they are making.
 These are all addictive behaviours that can be difficult to break.

-That’s not to say that the cycle can’t be broken, however it takes a willingness on her behalf, as well as deep motivation and support to overcome these addictions.
-If she keeps saying that she’ll work on these behaviours, and then does for a while, but continually relapses, then at some point it’s time to pull the plug.
+That’s not to say that the cycle can’t be broken, however it takes a willingness on their behalf, as well as deep motivation and support to overcome these addictions.
+If they keep saying that they’ll work on these behaviours, and then do for a while, but continually relapse, then at some point it’s time to pull the plug.

-The solution: This one is a tricky one, because you obviously still love her.
-Her attempting to kick her addictive habit time and again is proof that she loves you too.
-But eventually you will need to end the relationship, both for your own sanity, as well as for her benefit too.
+The solution: This one is a tricky one, because you obviously still love them.
+Their attempts to kick their addictive habit time and again is proof that they love you too.
+But eventually you will need to end the relationship, both for your own sanity, as well as for their benefit too.

-Heading down the counselling route (yourself) can be a good idea if you would really like to stay with her.
-A counsellor can help you to be more encouraging as a partner in her kicking the habit.
+Heading down the counselling route (yourself) can be a good idea if you would really like to stay with your partner.
+A counsellor can help you to be more encouraging as a partner in their kicking the habit.
 However, if you’ve had enough, then it’s simply time to end it.
 You’ve given it your best shot.
 Take our simple quiz and find out the best way to do it.
-And who knows, after the break up without her safety net (that’s you!) she will be able to quit once and for all.
+And who knows, after the break up without their safety net (that’s you!) they will be able to quit once and for all.

 You’re unsettled, you’re frustrated, and you’re wondering if it’s all worth it.
 You keep going for walks but your mind is still clouded… How to know when to break up?
 You can take our quick quiz to figure out how to do it first or keep reading to discover the signs.

-“Should I break up with my girlfriend or shouldn’t I?
-I love her but I don’t know if I can be with her… Should we break up?”
+“Should I break up with my partner or shouldn’t I?
+I love them but I don’t know if I can be with them… Should we break up?”